Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 |`str`          |Character strings    | `'Hot'`    |
 |`bool`         |True/false values    | `True`     |

 The data type can be found using the `type()` function.
 As you will see, the data types are important because some are not compatible with one another.
-Let's define a variable `weatherForecast` and assign it the value `'Hot'`.
+Let's define a variable `weatherForecast` and assign it the value "Hot".
 After this, we can check its data type using the `type()` function.
 <!-- #endregion -->

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}